Shop the J.Crew Presidents Day sale for major discounts on spring essentials

 Those who frequently shop J.Crew know how hard it can be to choose among the retailer's many stylish offerings.
 And when you want to have it all, that shopping cart total can add up fast.
 The good news is, with the J.Crew sale this weekend, there's no better time to buy every item on your wish list.
 Go ahead and take a chance on that fun, floral dress you've been coveting for spring, or pick a more daring color or pattern when you purchase a new blazer or dress shirt.

-To get started shopping, simply use the promo code "WKND" at checkout — and it's all savings from there.
+To get started shopping, simply use the promo code "YESPLEASE" at checkout — and it's all savings from there.

 Shop the women's sale: